 What a crushing blow!
 Just when I thought I did something special, I find out I did it all wrong.

 I took some time to consider her advice.
 Once I acknowledged she was right, I was able to make BIG changes to the way I taught problem solving in the classroom.

 To give my students an opportunity to engage in more authentic problem solving which would lead them to use a larger variety of problem solving strategies, I decided to vary the activities and the way I approached problem solving with my students.

 Problem Solving Activities

-4. Before beginning a problem solving task, such as a challenging problem, conduct a Notice and Wonder session.
-To do this, simply asks students what they notice about the problem.
+Before beginning a problem solving task, such as a seasonal problem solving task, conduct a Notice and Wonder session.
+To do this, ask students what they notice about the problem.
 Then, ask them what they wonder about the problem.
 This will give students an opportunity to highlight the unique characteristics and conditions of the problem as they try to make sense of it.

-Sound Off!
 Which of the problem solving activities will you try first?
 Respond in the comments below.

 Credits: Image mock-ups and styled images from Coffee Beans and Children’s Dreams.